Solar Works in Winter

 The short answer is, yes they do!

-The longer answer of course is, yes solar panels work in winter weather, but for obvious reasons, their output is lower than during the height of summer—days are shorter and snow will reduce or shut down output completely.
-That said, solar panels are actually more efficient in the cold weather!
+The longer answer of course is, yes solar panels work in winter weather, but for obvious reasons, their output is lower than during the height of summer—days are shorter and snow can temporarily reduce or shut down output.
+That said, solar panels are actually more efficient in colder temperatures!
 We at ReVision Energy have been installing solar arrays in New England for over 10 years and have plenty of experience with designing solar arrays to endure everything winter can throw at them, from incredible cold to stacks of snow.

 During our free site evaluation, we use sophisticated solar path modeling equipment to estimate how much solar energy your roof or yard receives.
 Depending on your exact location, we ‘de-rate’ the predicted annual output based on the amount of snow your region receives on average.
 While there are always seasonal variations, over the course of your 40+ year solar investment, your system should produce very close to our estimate.

 We should note that technical excellence is a key value at our company.
 Though some solar installers are tempted to be, er, optimistic with their production numbers, we prefer to give honest and conservative figures, such that your solar array will be more likely to outperform, rather than underperform, what we think it will do for you.